redhat-developer/rsp-server-community/vscode/README.md

 ## Summary

-This VSCode Extension provides a Remote Server Protocol based server connector, which can start, stop, publish to, and otherwise control Community runtimes and servers like Apache Felix, Karaf, and Tomcat.
+This VSCode Extension provides a Runtime Server Protocol based server connector, which can start, stop, publish to, and otherwise control Community runtimes and servers like Apache Felix, Karaf, and Tomcat.

 ## Commands and features